101st (Northumbrian) Regiment Royal Artillery: History

 The origins of the Regiment can be traced back to 1860 when Artillery Volunteer units were raised in the United Kingdom, as a result of threats of a French invasion.
 This continued through the formation of the Territorial Force in 1908, and the re-forming of the Territorial Army in 1947.

 The Regiment was formed on the restructuring of the Territorial Army in April 1967.
 It was formed from 272 Field Regiment RA (Northumbrian) TA (formed in 1916, known as 72 Field Regiment until 1947 and based at the Barrack Road drill hall in Newcastle upon Tyne), 274 Field Regiment (Northumbrian) RA (TA) (formed in 1938, known as 74 Field Regiment until 1947 and based at South Shields), 324 Heavy Air Defence Regiment RA (TA) (raised in 1947 and based in Gosforth) and 439 Light Air Defence Regiment (formed in 1955 and based in Tynemouth).

-The new regiment was equipped with BL 5.5-inch Medium Guns and had its headquarters at the Army Reserve centre at Barrack Road in Newcastle upon Tyne.
+The new regiment was equipped with BL 5.5-inch medium guns and had its headquarters at the Army Reserve centre at Barrack Road in Newcastle upon Tyne.
 In 1976, it was redesignated as a Field Regiment and re-equipped with the 105mm light gun.
-Around 1990, the regimental headquarters moved to Gateshead.
+Around 1990, the regimental headquarters moved to Napier Armoury in Gateshead.

+The Regiment supported the Ministry of Agriculture, Fisheries and Food, in the North-East of the UK, during the outbreak on foot-and-mouth disease in September 2001.

 In 2006, 269 (West Riding) Battery Royal Artillery was transferred from 106th (Yeomanry) Regiment Royal Artillery to this regiment.

 Under Army 2020, its role is more specific.
 All batteries were re-roled to the M270 Multiple Launch Rocket System.
 It was paired with 39 Regiment until the end of March 2015, and with 3 RHA afterwards.
 It will also support 1 RHA, 19 and 26 RA.

-Current structure
+Batteries

 The current structure of the regiment is as follows: